brianconroy/preferential_surveillance/README.md

 This repository contains code to estimate disease risk surfaces from preferentially sampled disease surveillance data.
-It includes simulation studies comparing performance of the proposed method against various benchmarks (Bayesian Additive Regression Trees, Spatial Poisson Regression, Poisson Regression) in estimating disease risk from preferentially sampled data.
-Also included is an analysis of real surveillance data monitoring plague (Yersinia pestis) within the sciurid population of California.
+It includes simulation studies comparing performance of the proposed method against various benchmarks (Bayesian Additive Regression Trees, spatial Poisson regression, Poisson regression).
+Also included is an analysis of real surveillance data monitoring plague (*Yersinia pestis*) within the rodent population of California.

 # Organization